 A Meeple Mountain review will generally include an overview of the game, explanation of the rules, and the author’s own thoughts on the game.
 Pictures or video of the game that you sent us are always included in the review, and in the case of prototypes it is disclosed in the review that the components are not final.

 Our writing team includes multiple talented authors with years of experience writing for the web.
 We love writing reviews because it really allows for a reviewer to get into the nitty-gritty of a game.
 This can include details such as replayability, optimal player counts, accessibility, artwork, component quality, and comparisons to other similar games.
 All of our written reviews go through a thorough collaborative editing process to make sure important details aren’t missed or left out and that they meet Our Values and Standards.

-In the last year, Meeple Mountain started focussing on video reviews as well.
-A video review can showcase a game’s packaging, art, and unique features in ways that a written review can’t.
+In the last year, Meeple Mountain has started focusing on video reviews as well.
+This type of content can showcase a game’s packaging, art, and unique features in ways that a written review can’t.
 Our team of video reviewers is smaller than our writing team, so it may be harder to find the perfect match for your game.

 What We Expect from You

 - Your game has a dedicated website, standalone page on your website, or a BoardGameGeek page.